Alma School/Main Street station

-Alma School/Main Street station is a station on the A Line of the Valley Metro Rail system in Mesa, Arizona, United States.
+Alma School/Main Street station is a station on the A Line of the Valley Metro Rail & Streetcar system in Mesa, Arizona, United States.
 The station is located one block east of the intersection of West Main Street and Alma School Road and opened on August 22, 2015 as part of the Central Mesa Extension.
+The station consists of one island platform located in the median of Main Street.